EclipsoXIV/smrpg/normal-rta-route.md

 [LEVEL (if less than 19 dogs)]
 	Mallow [4] : SP

-If you did Wiggler jumps, skip to the Moleville section

-***Pipe Vault***
-Take the 2nd pipe in the hallway full of pipes, collect the 2 hidden chests and slide/duck under the platform for 3 frog coins
-Warp to World Map
+•	Warp to World Map

 ***Moleville***
 BUY: